Table of Contents

 As your business grows, you need to take time to think about what kind of growth strategy will lead to long-term profitability.
 Vertical integration is one way to do that.
 With a vertically integrated company, business leaders can cut costs by essentially eliminating the middleman.

 Find out more below to learn if vertical integration is the right choice for you and your growing business.

 A vertically integrated company is one that owns and controls every facet of the supply chain and production, all the way down to the customer-facing aspect of the business.
 A company that pursues vertical integration is one that does not have to depend on outside businesses, contracts, or suppliers.
 The company controls it all, meaning they don’t have to worry about additional costs or unexpected downturns.
 In a sense, the organization has a vertical monopoly on every area of the business.

 Types of Vertical Integration

 Vertical integration can come in different forms.
 Unlike horizontal integration, which is a strategy where a business acquires other companies at the same level, vertical integration focuses on controlling every level.
-The following are the different types to consider when implementing a vertical integration strategy.
+The following are the key different types to consider when implementing a new vertical integration strategy.